 - Additional a la carte items are also available for an extra charge: Chips, Cookies, Bottled Water

 - Please specify at time of ordering if anything extra will be purchased

 - One Teacher/Chaperone eats free when minimum of 25 orders are confirmed

 - Reflections Cafe accepts: Cash, Credit Cards and School checks

 All meals include entree selection from list below, fresh fruit or vegetable, a cookie, and choice of 100% fruit juice or skim milk.

-- Turkey and Cheese Sandwich or Wrap (includes lettuce and tomato)
+- Turkey and Cheese or Ham and Cheese Sandwich

 Please contact the cafe at 248 645.3201 to order.

 Be certain to indicate your group's earliest possible arrival time and latest possible departure time.
 This will permit us to adapt your schedule as necessary to best accommodate your group.

 One chaperone is admitted free for every five students in grades 1 - 12 and higher, and for every three pre K and kindergarten students.